 Line or star topologies are suitable for coupling several unmanaged switches in a network.
 A ring topology leads to a loop with unmanaged devices and thus to an endless duplication of data packets.
 This means that communication between the nodes is not guaranteed.

-PoE budget management
+PoE budget management in unmanaged vehicle networks

 For unmanaged switches with Power over Ethernet function, the allocation of the PoE budget 🛈🛈 The PoE budget is the total PoE power that the switch can provide for all ports. depends on the respective PoE class of the end subscriber.
 Each end user has its own fixed PoE class, which determines the power requirements per switch port in an unmanaged network.